Monday–Wednesday, November 15–17, 2021

 Teams & Process

 Teams are composed of six students, an advisor, and vendor partners.
-The advisor provides guidance and recommendations, the vendor provides the resources (hardware and software), and the students provide the skill and enthusiasm.
-Students work with their advisors to craft a proposal that describes the team, the suggested hardware, and their approach to the competition.
+The students provide their skills and enthusiasm, the advisor provides guidance, the vendor provides resources (e.g., software, expertise, travel funding), and Microsoft Azure and Oracle provide the cloud credits and a specified set of hardware, respectively.
+Students work with their advisors to craft a proposal that describes the team and their approach to the competition.
 The SCC committee reviews each proposal and provides comments for all submissions.
-The two hardware requirements for team clusters are that they are able to run the applications and exercises of the competition and use less than 3,000 watts of power.

 Thank you SCC Supporters